Web Development

 Step 8: Implement Monitoring and Logging

-• Important Point: Use AWS CloudWatch for monitoring Lambda function performance metrics and logs.
+• Use AWS CloudWatch to track Lambda function performance metrics and logs.

-• Important Point: Set up alarms and notifications to proactively detect and respond to issues.
+• Set up alarms and notifications so your team can catch and respond to issues before they compound.

 Step 9: Implement Rollback Mechanisms

-• Important Point: Establish rollback procedures to revert to a previous version in case of deployment failures.
+• Define rollback procedures that revert to a previous version when a deployment fails.

-• Important Point: Use AWS CloudFormation or AWS SAM to manage infrastructure as code and enable easy rollback.
+• Use AWS CloudFormation or AWS SAM to manage infrastructure as code; both make rollbacks straightforward.

 Conclusion